datawire/ambassador-docs/docs/edge-stack/pre-release/howtos/web-application-firewalls.md

 `spec`: Defines which requests to match on and which `WebApplicationFirewall` to be used against those requests.

 - `ambassadorSelector` Configures how this resource is allowed to be watched/used by instances of Edge Stack
   - `ambassadorIds`: This optional field allows you to limit which instances of $productName$ can watch and use this resource.
 This allows for the separation of resources when running multiple instances of $productName$ in the same Kubernetes cluster.
 Additional documentation on [configuring Ambassador IDs can be found here][].
-By default all instances of $productName$ will be able to watch and use this resource.
+By default, all instances of $productName$ will be able to watch and use this resource.
 - `rules`: This object configures matching requests and executes `WebApplicationFirewall`s on them.
   - `host`: Host is a "glob-string" that matches on the `:authority` header of the incoming request.
 If not set, it will match on all incoming requests.
   - `path`: Path is a "glob-string" that matches on the request path.
 If not provided, then it will match on all incoming requests.
   - `ifRequestHeader`: Checks if exact or regular expression matches a value in a request header to determine if the `WebApplicationFirewall` is executed or not.
     - `type`: Specifies how to match against the value of the header.
 Allowed values are `Exact`;`RegularExpression`
     - `name`: Name of the HTTP Header to be matched.
-Name matching MUST be case insensitive.
+Name matching MUST be case-insensitive.
 (See <https://tools.ietf.org/html/rfc7230#section-3.2>)
     - `value`: Value of HTTP Header to be matched.
 If type is `RegularExpression`, then this must be a valid regex with a length of at least 1.
     - `negate`: Allows the match criteria to be negated or flipped.
   - `wafRef`: A reference to a `WebApplicationFirewall` to be applied against the request.
     - `name`: Identifies the `WebApplicationFirewall`
     - `namespace`: Namespace of the `WebApplicationFirewall`.
 This field is required.
 It must be a RFC 1123 label.
 Valid values include: `"example"`.
 Invalid values include: `"example.com"` - `"."` is an invalid character.
 The maximum allowed length is `63` characters, and the regex pattern `^[a-z0-9]([-a-z0-9]*[a-z0-9])?$` is used for validation.
   - `onError`: provides a way to configure how requests are handled when a request matches the rule but there is a configuration or runtime error.
-By default requests are allowed on error if this field is not configured.
+By default, requests are allowed on error if this field is not configured.
 This covers runtime errors such as those caused by networking/request parsing as well as configuration errors such as if the `WebApplicationFirewall` that is referenced is misconfigured, cannot be found, or when its configuration cannot be loaded properly.
 Details about the errors can be found either in the `WebApplicationFirewall` status or container logs.
     - `statusCode`: The status code to return to downstream clients when an error occurs.
   - `precedence`: Allows forcing a precedence ordering on the rules.
 By default the rules are evaluated in the order they are in the `WebApplicationFirewallPolicy.spec.rules` field.
 However, multiple `WebApplicationFirewallPolicys` can be applied to a cluster. `precedence` can optionally be used to ensure that a specific ordering is enforced.